KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 #### Facebook Advertising (Paid)

-Based on feedback, members of the church and surrounding community are more likely to be on Facebook than Twitter.
-So, we would first consider the option of reaching people via Facebook, first through free sharing.

 In addition to free sharing, Facebook also offers paid advertising to people located within a target area.
+Additional advertising filters include gender and age ranges between 18 and 65+.

 One option would be to advertise the church's Facebook Page via the "Local Awareness" option to "reach people near your business."

 Facebook advertisement preview
 ![](new-marketing-strategy/facebook-page-advertisement-preview.jpg)

-The Facebook advertisement program defaults to $50 spend for 1 week, advertising to both genders, ages 18 to 65+.

 Suggested target audience ranging from a radius of 50 km around Pretty Prairie...